pviotti/conver-old/README.md

 # Consistency tester

-A tool to test perform property-based testing of consistency semantics.
+A tool to perform property-based testing of consistency semantics.

 ## Build